France presses for euro area bonds as crisis salve

 "It is not too early to think ahead and to reflect on possible more fundamental changes," he wrote.
 "In many ways, the perspective of moving towards a more integrated system would increase confidence in the euro and the European economy."

-Slovak Prime Minister Robert Fico told his parliamentarians on Monday he would support the French position.
+Slovak Prime Minister Robert Fico told his parliamentarians on Monday he would support France's position.

 Growth proposals are expected to include boosting the paid-in capital of the European Investment Bank and plans for 'project bonds' underwritten by the EU budget to finance infrastructure.
 The aim is to agree ideas that can be formally signed off at the next summit of EU leaders on June 28-29.